 LLC: Greetings to our Chief, Chieftains and all Carruthers Society Members !

-Here is the genealogical chart of both Carruthers Chieftains.
+Here is the genealogical chart of our hereditary Chief.

 LCC: On behalf of myself and the Carruthers Clan Society Int., LLC it is our sincere desire that all of our society members possess a clear understanding of our right to exist as a clan which includes the right to display our coat of arms and to chose our chief and chieftains.